wp-plugins/wp-nivo-slider/readme.txt

 === WP Nivo Slider ===
-Contributors: Rafael Cirolini
-Donate link: http://www.geniusdeveloper.com.br/
+Contributors: Rafael Cirolini, Gilbert Pellegrom Donate link: http://www.geniusdeveloper.com.br/
-Tags: slider, nivo slider, jquery slider, jquery Requires at least: 2.9.2
+Tags: slider, nivo slider, jquery slider, jquery, image, image slider Requires at least: 2.9.2
 Tested up to: 2.9.2
 Stable tag: 1.0

-Creates a slider using js created by Gilbert Pellegrom.
+Creates a image slider using js created by Gilbert Pellegrom.
 WordPress plugin develop by Rafael Cirolini

 == Description ==

-Fully written in jQuery, the plugin adds a floating box centered in the footer of your site that only appears when you scroll the page down, and when clicked gently roll the site to the top.
-All this without any modification to your template.

-Supported features:

-* Smooth scrolling animation, powered by the jQuery
-* Customizable options via the admin panel
-* Works on almost all browsers including IE6
-* No need to add any markup to your theme
+This plugin creates a Slideshow/Slider with post thumbnails in your posts configured for a particular category of your wordpress.
+It is entirely written in jQuery (following the pattern of my other plugins).

+It can be integrated anywhere on your Blog/Website.
+The WP Nivo Slider shows your chosen Blog Posts from a specific Category.

+USE

+To use the WP Nivo Slider, you must first enter the settings Plug-in Option -> WP Nivo Slider and choose which category you want that displays the posts.
+Next you need to insert a post in that category you chose previously.
+In the post that you entered you need to choose a post thumbnails.
+WP Nivo Slider changes its size to be the size image that you inserted, or the size of the slider will depend on the Largest image.

+== Screenshots ==

+1. Screenshot 1
+2. Screenshot 2
+3. Screenshot 3
+4. Screenshot 4

 == Installation ==